Denys Arcand

-During his four decades career, he became the most internationally recognized director from Quebec, winning several awards from the Cannes Film Festival, including the Best Screenplay Award, the Jury Prize, and many other prestigious awards worldwide.
-He won three César Awards in 2004 for The Barbarian Invasions: Best Director, Best Original Screenplay and Best Film, the only Canadian director to have done so.
+Arcand has also won several awards from the Cannes Film Festival, including the Best Screenplay Award, the Jury Prize, and many other prestigious awards worldwide.
+He won three César Awards in 2004 for The Barbarian Invasions: Best Director, Best Original Screenplay or Adaptation and Best Film, the only Canadian director to have done so.
+He is a member of the Royal Canadian Academy of Arts, and a Commander of the French Ordre des Arts et des Lettres.

-Early life
+Early life and education

 Arcand was born in Deschambault, Quebec, Canada.
 He grew up in a devoutly Roman Catholic home in a village about 40 km southwest of Quebec City.
 He attended Jesuit school for nine years.
 Entering his teen years, the family moved to Montreal and although he dreamed about being a professional tennis player, while studying for a master's degree in history at the Université de Montréal he became involved in film making, which gave him a new sense of direction.
+In this era he was involved in several student film projects in collaboration with classmates Denis Héroux and Stéphane Venne, including À l'est d'Eaton, Alone or with Others (Seul ou avec d'autres) and Over My Head (Jusqu'au cou).

 Career

 In 1963, he joined the National Film Board of Canada where he produced several award-winning documentaries in his native French language.
 A social activist, he made a feature-length documentary in 1970 titled Cotton Mill, Treadmill (On est au coton) that showed the exploitation of textile workers.
 The film caused an uproar that resulted in it not being distributed publicly for several years.
 Arcand received such publicity that it gave his fledgling career a great boost.
 He also worked on some television series, notably Duplessis, a historical work he wrote (but did not direct) about Premier Maurice Duplessis.

 During the early part of the 1970s, Arcand produced a number of feature films that received critical acclaim.
 Arcand returned to directing documentaries and did no work for television.
 In 1982, his documentary, Comfort and Indifference (Le confort et l'indifférence) won the Prix Luc-Perreault from the Quebec Film Critics' Association.
 In 1986 he wrote and directed what was until then the highest-grossing film in Quebec (and Canadian) history, The Decline of the American Empire (Le Déclin de l'empire américain).